Browse Month

 Eventually, a fellow entrepreneur — let’s call her Susan — expressed interest.
 Susan was sharp, experienced, and had the resources to take the business to the next level.
 She also laughed at my “Worst case, you can turn the office into a coffee museum” joke, which felt like a good sign.

-Related article: How to Sell a Business for Maximum Profit
+Related article: How To Sell Your Business With a Broker

 Negotiating the Deal